 Are there any possible complications?

-Seasonal and perennial conjunctivitis can be unpleasant, but complications are rare.
-Contact dermatoconjunctivitis and giant papillary conjunctivitis occasionally cause inflammation and ulceration of the cornea (keratitis).
-Some permanent loss of vision may occur if these are left untreated.
+Seasonal and perennial conjunctivitis can be unpleasant; however, complications do not usually occur.
+Contact dermatoconjunctivitis and giant papillary conjunctivitis occasionally cause inflammation and ulceration of the cornea (a condition called keratitis).
+This can have a long-term effect on vision if left untreated.

 What is the treatment for allergic conjunctivitis?